apache/spark/docs/mllib-clustering.md

 {% endhighlight %}

 Now register the streams for training and testing and start the job, printing the predicted cluster assignments on new data points as they arrive.

 {% highlight scala %}

 model.trainOn(trainingData)
-model.predictOnValues(testData).print()
+model.predictOnValues(testData.map(lp => (lp.label, lp.features))).print()

 ssc.start()
 ssc.awaitTermination()

 {% endhighlight %}

 As you add new text files with data the cluster centers will update.
 Each training point should be formatted as `[x1, x2, x3]`, and each test data point should be formatted as `(y, [x1, x2, x3])`, where `y` is some useful label or identifier (e.g. a true category assignment).
 Anytime a text file is placed in `/training/data/dir` the model will update.
 Anytime a text file is placed in `/testing/data/dir` you will see predictions.
 With new data, the cluster centers will change!

 </div>